 FOIDs must not be repeated in a dataset.
 Where a real-world feature has multiple parts within a single IENC dataset due to IENC dataset limit truncations, the feature will reference each spatial part of the feature within the dataset.
 This is accomplished in the ISO/EIC 8211 encoding by including a Spatial Association for each disjoint component.
 When a feature’s geometry is split each component must be represented by a separate spatial feature that the feature refers to.

 Where a real-world feature is repeated in datasets of different maximum display scale, the FOID should be repeated for each instance of the feature across the maximum display scale range.
 Where this occurs, all instances of the geo feature must be identical, that is same feature class and attribute values.

-Feature Object Identifiers must not be reused by another feature, even when a feature has been deleted.
-The same feature can be deleted and added again later using the same FOID.

 Dataset